Russo-Georgian War: Humanitarian impact and war crimes

 The war displaced 192,000 people, including 127,000 within the undisputed parts of Georgia and 65,000 within South Ossetia or from South Ossetia to North Ossetia.
 Many were able to go back to their homes after the war, but a year later around 30,000 ethnic Georgians were still uprooted.
 As of May 2014, 20,272 persons were still displaced, with their return being blocked by de facto authorities.
 The International Criminal Court concluded its investigation in the Situation in Georgia in December 2022, delivering arrest warrants for three de facto South Ossetian officials believed to bear responsibility for war crimes committed during the 2008 war — Mikhail Mindzaev, Gamlet Guchmazov and David Sanakoev, respectively, holding the positions of Minister of Internal Affairs, head of a detention centre in Tskhinvali, and Presidential Representative for Human Rights of South Ossetia, at the relevant time.
 The fourth suspect, Russian general Vyacheslav Borisov, was not indicted as he had died in 2021.

-On 14 October 2025, thee European Court of Human Rights ordered Russia to pay Georgia more than 250 million euros ($289,000,000) for violations committed following the war.
+Georgia started a series of legal battles to hold Russia accountable for the 2008 conflict.
+In the 2021 Georgia v.
+Russia (II) judgment, the European Court of Human Rights ruled that the European Convention on Human Rights does not apply to extraterritorial actions during the active, chaotic phase of a military conflict.
+However, the Court held Russia responsible for widespread human rights violations committed during the subsequent occupation phase, asserting that Russia exercised effective control over the territory.
+On 14 October 2025, the European Court of Human Rights ordered Russia to pay Georgia more than 250 million euros ($289,000,000) for violations committed following the war.
+On 23 June 2026, the European Court of Human Rights ruled Russia liable for the torture and unlawful deaths of eight Georgian prisoners of war during the 2008 conflict, including national hero Giorgi Antsukhelidze, establishing Russian jurisdiction and responsibility over South Ossetian forces despite Moscow's legislative refusal to execute the monetary judgments.